 Greater trochanteric pain syndrome is usually self-limiting.
 That is, it usually goes away on its own in time.
 However, it commonly takes several weeks for the pain to ease.
 Symptoms can persist for months, and sometimes longer in a small proportion of cases.
 However, persistence does not mean that there is a serious underlying condition or that the hip joint is being damaged.

 Decreasing activity such as running or excessive walking for a while may help to speed recovery.
 In addition, the following may be useful:

-- Applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.
+- Early on applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.

 - Taking paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help to reduce the pain.

 - Losing weight.
 If you are overweight or obese then losing some weight is likely to improve your symptoms.

 - Physiotherapy is often used and is often very effective.